AhmadHasan0710/Self-Hosted-Infrastructure/documentation/04-tailscale-setup.md

 - **Device shows in the tailnet but is unreachable** — check that ACL rules aren't unintentionally blocking it, and that the Tailscale service is actually running on that device.
-- **MagicDNS not resolving** — confirm it's enabled at the tailnet level in the admin console, not just on the individual device.
+- **Devices not accepting advertised Node** — Occasionally certain devices wouldn't accept the advertised node that was being broadcasted.